Did you ever see Clash of the Titans?

 - Kettlebell Swings

-Another group of trainees used 80% of their max for the following free weight movements:
+And a second group of trainees used free weights with around 80% of their max for the following movements:

 - High pulls